The Powerful Link Between Music and Memory: What the Science Shows

 - History of alcoholism

-There are many challenges to studying the effects of technology and brain health, whether on the biology of the brain or the impact on society, that make that question difficult to answer.
-Experts are divided, with some seeing technology as a boon to society and others who take a more cynical view.
+There are many challenges to studying the effects of technology and brain health, whether on the biology of the brain or the impact on society, that make this question difficult to answer.
+Experts are divided, with some seeing technology as a boon to society and others taking a more cynical view.

 The human brain, in an attempt to be energy-efficient, often chooses the thing that benefits us immediately, foregoing potentially greater future benefits.

-Social media platforms, such as Facebook, Instagram, and Twitter, drive the progress of technology, particularly artificial intelligence (AI) in a way that’s targeting our subconscious minds.
+Social media platforms, such as Facebook, Instagram, and Twitter, drive the progress of technology, particularly artificial intelligence (AI), in a way that targets our subconscious minds.
 After analyzing billions of data points collected each time you swipe, click, or tap online, social media platforms and other websites know you better than you know yourself.

-Tristan Harris, co-founder and president of the , calls this “persuasive technology,” or “technology that shapes attitudes and behavior.”
-By exploiting natural human psychological vulnerabilities, the website explains, “it begins to train us: our thoughts, feelings, motivations and attention start to replicate what the technology is designed to produce.”
+Tristan Harris, president and co-founder of the Center for Humane Technology, calls this “persuasive technology,” or “technology that shapes attitudes and behavior.”
+By exploiting natural human psychological vulnerabilities, the website explains, “it begins to train us: our thoughts, feelings, motivations, and attention start to replicate what the technology is designed to produce.”
 This all happens beneath our level of conscious awareness, and yet it’s guiding our behavior; this presents, they argue, a very real threat to personal autonomy.

 How do you know if you need a break from screens?